Now accepting new clients in Indiana, Texas, Kentucky, Michigan, Wisconsin, and Massachusetts

 *Now accepting new clients* Counseling at the Green House is a group of professional therapists with a diverse set of skills and expertise who are committed to practicing excellence and ready to partner with you on your journey to healing, growth, and connection.
 Each of our counselors is committed to ongoing growth personally, professionally, and spiritually, so we can provide the best possible services to help you find more whole-hearted living and conscious relationships.

 We work with children, teens, adults, couples, and families.
-We also provide HIPPA-compliant videoconference counseling for people throughout Indiana and Texas.
+We also provide HIPPA-compliant videoconference counseling for people throughout Indiana, Kentucky, and Texas.
 We take your health and safety seriously and telehealth therapy will always be an available service.
 As a practice, we are committed to keeping things simple for our clients.
 Minimal, electronic paperwork, and online scheduling are just some of the ways we try to make this process easy for you.

 Do you accept Insurance?